 First, let me commend you for asking for help on this one!
 There are so many places in our culture where people whose weight does not fit the standard/optimal are shamed and made to feel less than.
 That being said overweight teens are likely to grow up to be overweight adults, some of whom will have negative health consequences.
 The fact that your daughter has positive self-image suggests that you are doing something right!
 How to express your concern about her weight is complicated and if, when or how you discuss it depends on the answer to several questions.
 Let me warn you in advance – it is complicated.

-Properly talking weight with teenagers
+Properly talking weight and health with teenagers

 What are her numbers?

 My first questions would be around the numbers.
 Has she exceeded the typical growth trajectory that is typical for her or for her family?
 If your daughter’s weight has always been at the 85th percentile and continues to fall on that curve, I would think differently than if she had always been at the 85th percentile and is now over the 99th.
 A review of her growth charts rather than a simple “what is her weight” will help you and your physician assess this.
 Has your physician indicated that there have been any changes in BP or cholesterol that substantiate your fears?
 Not all people who have a higher than average weight have negative health consequences.
 If you answered no to these questions, I would not recommend bringing the issue up.

 My next questions would be about the family.
 What is the family history of overweight?
 Are there several people in the family who are overweight?
 Or just your daughter?
 We know obesity runs in families.
 We will not want to single her out if this is more of a family issue.

 What changes can you make without singling her out?